Developmental Services Worker - Alternate Delivery (DSAD)

-- Ability to participate in Non-violent Crisis Intervention Training
+- Ability to participate in Non-violent Crisis Intervention and Prevention Training

-- Non-violent Crisis Intervention prior to the fourth semester placement
+- Non-violent Crisis Intervention Certification prior to the last semester Field Placement

-- An up-to-date criminal record check is required prior to all field placements.
-Agencies may not accept students with a positive criminal record check.
+- An up-to-date criminal record check - vulnerable sector screening is required prior to all field placements.

 - Ability to assist individuals living life with disabilities in all aspects of daily living as required, including lifting and transferring